 The Structural Business Statistics: Trade Sector is an annual statistic.

 The data's reference period is, generally, the calendar year.
-As an exception, for companies that operate by seasons or campaigns that comprise two separate years and have their data accounted for in this way, their information refers to the season or campaign that ended in the survey's reference year.
+As an exception, for the Legal Units (which are the reporting units) that operate by seasons or campaigns that comprise two separate years and have their data accounted for in this way, their information refers to the season or campaign that ended in the survey's reference year.

 There are results available starting from reference year 1999.